The-Casuals/casual-checkout-service/README.md

 * Pricing feature outputs nightly rental price as well as additional fees to user

 ## Usage

-> To run webpack, change webpack config mode to development or production according to needs then run npm run react-dev
+* To seed database, npm run seed
-> To start local server run npm start
+* To run webpack, change webpack config mode to development or production according to needs then, npm run react-dev
-> To seed database run npm run seed
+* To start local server, npm start

 ## Requirements